wildec2/javascript-cypress-framework/README.md

 })
 ```
 3. We can use beforeEach(() => {}) to run commands that are common to each test.
+4. Additionally we group our mobile and desktop tests in seperate folders so we can set the user agent for mobile tests when we run Cypress.

 ## Running Tests from CLI